Catalina Sol is the executive director of La Clinica Del Pueblo, a community health center serving a large immigrant population in Washington, D.C.

 "We were just drowning in phone calls of people scared you know.
 'Is my husband going to be deported because my son is taking Medicaid or my child has Down syndrome and we accept state benefits, but my husband's undocumented.
 Is that going to affect our case going forward?'"
 Gandhi said.

 The Department of Homeland Security made the proposal public in October of 2018.
-It hasn't been finalized yet, but experts warn that the proposal has already sparked a chilling effect that is leading many immigrants to avoid all public benefits, even health insurance.
+Experts warn that the proposal has already sparked a chilling effect that is leading many immigrants to avoid all public benefits, even health insurance.
 Early signs back up those fears.